bianca-lubembe/FUTURE_DS_02/README.md

 * Excel/Google Sheets: Did a bit of cleaning by removing empty cells and simple calculations for the service groups.
 * Power BI: Data Cleaning (Power Query), Modeling, and Visualization and created measures for Churn Rate%, Revenue at Risk

-## 📂 Project Resources
-Click the links below to access the full analysis files:

 ## 🖼️ Dashboard Preview
 ![Executive Summary Dashboard](Telco_Customer_Churn_Analysis.png)